som-shahlab/trove/scripts/README.md

 This assumes your documents have been preprocessed into a JSON container format.
 SpaCy tools for parsing documents are found in `preprocessing/`.

 ### 1. Generate Label Matrices
-This applies our labeling functions to
+This applies our labeling functions to unlabeled documents.

 ```
 python apply-lfs.py \